CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 …and many more which I haven't listed here!

 :::note
-It isn't currently possible for create websites using react-lua, it is currently only used for frontend in Roblox game development; but web compatibility is being worked on.
+It isn't currently possible to create websites using react-lua, it is currently only used for frontend in Roblox game development; but web compatibility is being worked on.
 :::